 Emergency Messages for U.S. Citizens

 Regularly monitor the State Department's website, where you can find current Travel Warnings, (including the Travel Warning for Mexico), Travel Alerts, and the Worldwide Caution.
 Read the Country Specific Information for Mexico.
-For additional information, refer to “A Safe Trip Abroad” on the State Department’s website
+For additional information, refer to “A Safe Trip Abroad” on the State Department’s website.

 C. P. 84065 Nogales, Sonora.
-The Consular Section is open from 8:00AM to 3:00PM and the Consulate is open from 8 a.m. to 5:00 p.m., telephone (631) 311-8150.
+The Consular Section is open from 8:00AM to 3:00PM and the Consulate is open from 8:00 a.m. to 5:00 p.m., telephone (631) 311-8150.
 If you are a U.S. citizen in need of urgent assistance, the emergency number for the U.S. Embassy/Consulate is (631)318-0723 (dialing from the U.S. 011-52 + phone number); E-mail: NogalesACS@state.gov.